microwind/algorithms/README_en.md

-# Understanding Algorithms and Data Structures, Learning Different Programming Languages [中文](./README.md)
+# In the age of AI, Understanding Algorithms and Data Structures, Learning Different Programming Languages [中文](./README.md)

+> In the age of AI, you need to understand algorithmic thinking and data structures, and learn different programming languages.

 This repository helps you learn data structures and algorithms with different programming languages, including `C` `Java` `Python` `JavaScript` `Go` `TypeScript`, with rich comments and explanations.